symfony/symfony-docs/performance.rst

 1. Restart the web server;
 2. Call the ``apc_clear_cache()`` or ``opcache_reset()`` functions via the
-   web server (i.e. by having these in a script that you execute over the web);
+   web server (e.g. by having these in a script that you execute over the web);
 3. Use the `cachetool`_ utility to control APC and OPcache from the CLI.

 .. _performance-configure-realpath-cache: